Social Work- Bachelor of Science in Social Work

 The curriculum prepares students to work with persons across the lifespan facing a diversity of issues and in a wide range of settings including nonprofits, governmental agencies, and non-governmental organizations.
 Upon completion of the degree, students are eligible to take the national license exam through the Association of Social Work Boards and to apply for licensure in their state.
 This program is accredited by the Council on Social Work Education.

-The Social Work Methods courses FSW 306 (Fall) and FSW 406 (Spring) are taken in the junior year and must be completed prior to starting the field experience.
+The Social Work Methods courses FSW 306 (Fall) and FSW 406 (Spring) are taken in the junior year and must be completed prior to starting the field experience during senior year.

 Special Program Admission Requirements

-Upon declaring the social work major, students must also complete the following steps in order to be formally admitted into the BSW program:
+Accepted students will receive written notification.
+Upon acceptance to the social work major, students must also complete the following steps:

-3. Meet with the Program Director or assigned academic advisor, preferably within a month of application.
+- Meet with the Program Director or assigned academic advisor, preferably within a month of acceptance.